Sous Chef Resume Example

 Hiring managers want numbers.
 I always highlight things like the size of the kitchen team I lead or the number of covers we serve per shift.

-You can mention how much you reduce food waste or speed up kitchen operations.
+You can mention how much you reduce food waste or speed up kitchen operations, points you can also highlight in a prep cook cover letter.
 For example, “I cut food costs by 18%” or “I train and supervise 12 staff.”

 It’s smart to show how you boost customer satisfaction scores, manage budgets, or pass health inspections.
 Numbers make your achievements clear and undeniable on your resume.